bibi21000/janitoo_docker/rst/DEVELOPPERS.rst

 We also need to update the depency_links in all setup.py to set it to te docker IP (or name)

+- update git content from github :
+ - by docker
+ - on user side
+ - automatique update version

 Scripts
 =======